angerenage/jtx/SPEC.md

 - `jtx-if="<expr>"`: if the expression is truthy, the element remains in the DOM; if falsy, jtx removes the element from the DOM entirely (not merely hides it).
 Use this to include or exclude markup.
 - `jtx-show="<expr>"`: toggles the hidden attribute on the element.
 Use this to hide an element without removing it (e.g. to preserve focus).
 - `jtx-text="<expr>"`: assigns the expression's result (converted to a string) to textContent.
 Equivalent to `<jtx-insert text="…">` but directly on the element.
 - `jtx-html="<expr>"`: inserts the expression's result as HTML inside the element.
-You must ensure that the HTML is safe to insert.
+Registering `JTX.setHtmlSanitizer(fn)` lets you sanitize the string before insertion; otherwise the value is used verbatim.
 - `jtx-attr-*="<expr>"`: sets the real HTML attribute `*` to the evaluated result.
 If the result is false, null or undefined, jtx removes the attribute.
 If the result is true, jtx sets a boolean attribute with no value.

 ### **3.2 Model binding**